Rich in American history, Nankeen has been grown since the Civil War.

 Seed Savers: Isolate varieties by 1/8 mile for home use, or 1/4 to 1/2 mile or greater for pure seed.

 Weeds & Water: Weed barrier fabric helps to both suppress weeds & keep more moisture in the soil where the plants need it.
-I have tried a wide range of weed barrier fabrics from free to more expensive & have found this 12 year fabric by Dewitt performs the best.
+I have tried a wide range of weed barrier fabrics from free to more expensive & have found the 12 year fabric by Dewitt performs the best.

 "Conventional cotton is considered the world's 'dirtiest' crop due to its heavy use of insecticides, the most hazardous pesticide to human and animal health.
 Conventional cotton covers 2.5% of the world's cultivated land yet uses 16% of the world's insecticides, more than any other single major crop.